AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/use-workfront-with-jira/update-linked-items-between-jira-wf.md

   </tr>
   <tr>
    <td> Comments&nbsp;<br><br></td>
-   <td> <p>Comments are added to the Updates tab of the Workfront issue or task if the <span class="bold">Comments</span> setting in the SYNCHRONIZE FROM JIRA TO WORKFRONT section of the Setup tab to <span class="bold">Always</span>.</p> <p>For information about configuring Workfront settings in Jira, see <a href="../../workfront-integrations-and-apps/use-workfront-with-jira/configure-workfront-for-jira.md">Configuring Workfront for Jira</a>.</p> <p>For information about commenting on items from linked Jira issues, see <a href="#commenting-from-linked-jira-issues" class="MCXref xref">Comment from a linked Jira issue</a>.</p> </td>
+   <td> <p>Comments are added to the Updates tab of the Workfront issue or task if the <strong>Comments</strong> setting in the SYNCHRONIZE FROM JIRA TO WORKFRONT section of the Setup tab to <strong>Always</strong>.</p> <p>For information about configuring Workfront settings in Jira, see <a href="../../workfront-integrations-and-apps/use-workfront-with-jira/configure-workfront-for-jira.md">Configuring Workfront for Jira</a>.</p> <p>For information about commenting on items from linked Jira issues, see <a href="#commenting-from-linked-jira-issues" class="MCXref xref">Comment from a linked Jira issue</a>.</p> </td>
   </tr>
  </tbody>
 </table>